-Whether you're in the mood to try out the latest hair color trend or dyeing your hair is already a permanent fixture in your hair journey, it's important to know about the different types of hair color—including permanent hair color and semi-permanent hair color—and how they each interact with your locks.
+Whether you're in the mood to try out the latest hair color trend or dyeing your hair is already a permanent fixture in your beauty routine, it's important to know about the different types of hair color and how they each interact with your locks.
 Not all hair color is created equal, and each type serves a different purpose.
-Understanding the eight different types of hair color will allow you to make the right choice and feel confident in your new beauty look—whether you plan on keeping it permanently or not.
-Below, we’re sharing everything you need to know to determine which type of hair color is best for you.
-Behold: The ultimate guide to the different types of hair dye.
+Understanding the different types of hair color will allow you to make the right choice—whether you plan on keeping it permanently or not.
+Below, we’re sharing what you need to know to determine which type of hair dye you should use so you can feel confident in your look.

 HAIR COLOR TYPE #1: TEMPORARY HAIR COLOR